kintone-labs/kintone-ui-component/docs/document/docs/getting-started/custom-css.md

 All CSS custom properties (`--custom-property-name`) inherit their value from their parent.
 You can use this to make your component's styles configurable from the outside.

-KUC will publish some properties for each element, based on that users can customize CSS easily.
+KUC will publish some properties for each element and based on that, users can easily customize CSS properties of the element.

 ## Usage